Lob2018/SudoFX2024/README.md

   <sub>[This other software may be useful to you to check the integrity of the downloaded file (see the version fingerprints).](https://www.clubic.com/telecharger-fiche56914-hashtab.html)</sub>

-- Linux Debian-based distribution, with amd64 architecture
+- Linux
   - Application without Java Runtime Environment included ([the latest JRE must be installed on your machine](https://adoptium.net))

     [Download, untar, and keep all the files together (SudokuFX-v.v.v.sh to launch), from the latest Linux version of the file SudokuFX-v.v.v_linux.tar.gz, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)

-  - Application with Java Runtime Environment included
+  - Application with Java Runtime Environment included (Debian-based distribution with AMD64 architecture)

     [Download and install the latest Linux version of the file sudokufx-jvm_v.v.v_amd64.deb, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)

 >     sudo apt install ./sudokufx-jvm_v.v.v_amd64.deb

-- MacOS latest distribution, with ARM64 architecture
+- MacOS
     - Application without Java Runtime Environment included ([the latest JRE must be installed on your machine](https://adoptium.net))

       [Download, unzip, and keep all the files together (SudokuFX-v.v.v.sh to launch), from the latest MacOS version of the file SudokuFX-v.v.v_macos.zip, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)

-    - Application with Java Runtime Environment included
+    - Application with Java Runtime Environment included (latest distribution with ARM64 architecture)

       [Download and install the latest MacOS version of the file SudokuFX-JVM-1.0.0.dmg, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)